-When using the PUA, it is a good idea to have higher-level backup to define what kind of characters are involved.
+The private use area (0xE000 - 0xF8FF) can be used for such nonstandard symbols.
+It is a tricky business, since the PUA is used for many purposes.
+Hence when using the PUA, it is a good idea to have higher-level backup to define what kind of characters are involved.
 If they are used as math symbols, it would be good to assign them a math attribute that is maintained in a rich-text layer parallel to the plain text.
-Such layers are used by rich-text programs such as Microsoft Word and Internet Explorer.